 Almost all types of workloads can be containerized.
 Whether it is a DB server, website/web application, API service, or a microservice application, it can run in a container.
 Containers can also run on both Linux and Windows hosts.

 There are several containerization solutions on the market.
 While Docker is most popular among them, there are alternatives like Linux Containers and rkt.
 You can start by identifying a small workload (application, staging environment, dev tool-chain, or a build environment) and containerize it using your preferred container engine.

 If your containerized workload requires high availability and scalability then you need to use a container orchestration framework like Kubernetes, Docker Swarm or Mesos.
 Such frameworks will do the magic for you and ensure your containers are healthy and up all the time.

 If you want to know more about containerization but don’t know where and how to start, have a look at our Cloud Services Support and our Docker training courses.
-We help customers in Denmark, Sweden and Norway, and have offices in Copenhagen, Aarhus, Oslo, Malmö, Stockholm and Gothenburg.
+We help clients in Denmark, Sweden and Norway, and have offices in Copenhagen, Aarhus, Oslo, Malmö, Stockholm and Gothenburg.